Quick answer

 Benefits most commonly accepted

 Child benefit is the most widely accepted benefit type.
 Nearly every lender in the UK includes child benefit in their affordability calculation.
 It is seen as stable, predictable, and payable until the child reaches 16 (or 20 if in approved education).
-For a family with two children, child benefit adds over 1,800 per year to assessable income.
+For a family with two children, child benefit adds over 2,300 per year to assessable income (2026/27 rates).

-Carer's Allowance is accepted by most lenders that take benefits income, though the amount is modest (approximately 4,200 per year in 2026).
+Carer's Allowance is accepted by most lenders that take benefits income, though the amount is modest (approximately 4,495 per year from April 2026).
 It still contributes to the affordability calculation and can make a meaningful difference at the margin.

 Can I get a mortgage on benefits only?

-Yes.
-Of the 31 lenders in our comparison, 22 will consider lending to applicants whose entire income comes from benefits.
+Yes, though the pool is smaller than for mixed income.
+Of the 30 lenders in our comparison, 10 will consider lending to applicants whose entire income comes from benefits.
 This is the “Benefits Only?” column in the table above.

 The challenge with a benefits-only mortgage is not finding a willing lender but meeting the affordability threshold.
 Benefits income tends to be lower than employment income, which limits how much you can borrow.
 A single applicant receiving Universal Credit and PIP might have a combined assessable income of 15,000 to 20,000 per year, which at a 4.5x multiple would support a mortgage of 67,500 to 90,000.